karenpayneoregon/ConvertingTypesVisualBasic/Pages/StringArrayConversions.md

 # String array to numeric array

+> In this section conversion from string array to Integer arrays are discussed, in the repository there are mirror method for Long, Decimal and Double in [NumericHelpers project](https://github.com/karenpayneoregon/ConvertingTypesVisualBasic/tree/master/NumericHelpers/LanguageExtensions).
+>
 Working with arrays can prove challenging when first starting out having to convert a string array which should contain only Integer, Decimal or Double values in each element of an array.
 A common practice is to use code shown below.

 ```csharp